Non-uniform specification and large deviations for weak Gibbs measures: Introduction

 Some large deviations ideas and techniques are particularly useful to the study of the thermodynamical formalism of transformations with some hyperbolicity.
 Recall that the variational principle for the pressure asserts that for every continuous potential $\phi$

 where the supremum is taken over all invariant probability measures $\eta$.
 A measure $\mu$ that attains the supremum in the variational principle is called an \b{equilibrium state} for $f$ with respect to the potential $\phi$.
 A large deviations theory was developed for uniformly hyperbolic systems restricted to a basic piece of the non-wandering set and H\"older continuous potentials in both discrete and time-continuous settings.
 Indeed, such hyperbolic transformations admit a unique equilibrium state with respect to any H\"older continuous potential (see~\cite{Si72,Bo75,Ru76b}), Young, Kifer and Newhouse~\cite{You90,Ki90,KN91}) established, in the mid nineties, large deviation principles for this important open class of dynamical systems: the rate of decay is given explicitly in terms of the distance of all invariant measures $\eta$ with ``bad" space averages to the equilibrium state $\mu$.
 Focusing on the discrete time case, the sharp lower and upper bounds obtained in ~\cite{You90} for the measure of deviation sets yield as a consequence that for any ergodic equilibrium state $\mu$ and every continuous observable $g$, the measure of the set of points whose time average $\frac{1}{n} \sum_{j=0}^{n-1} g(f^j(x))$ is far from the space average $\int g \,d\mu$ decreases exponentially fast.
-One key ingredient to obtain the large deviations principle is that, when restricted to a basic piece of the non-wandering set, every uniformly hyperbolic dynamical system is semi-conjugated to a subshift of finite type that satisfies a very ``strong mixing" condition known as specification.
+Two key ingredients to obtain the large deviations principle are that equilibrium states are Gibbs measures and that, when restricted to a basic piece of the non-wandering set, every uniformly hyperbolic dynamical system is semi-conjugated to a subshift of finite type that satisfies a very ``strong mixing" condition known as specification.
 This notion, introduced by Bowen~\cite{Bo71}, means roughly that any finite sequence of pieces of orbit can be well approximated by periodic ones.

-We also point out that sharp lower bound estimate for the measure of the deviation sets in terms of the free energy may fail to exist even in the uniformly hyperbolic case due to the non-uniqueness of equilibrium states (see~\cite{Ki90}).
+Our purpose here is to give a contribution for the ergodic theory of non-uniformly expanding maps in two directions.
+Namely, we introduce a measure-theoretical non-uniform specification property and obtain upper and lower large deviations bounds with respect to weak Gibbs measures as we now detail.